HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 {{ figure_markup(
   image="privacy-tracker-categories.png",
-  caption="Categories of the 100 most popular trackers", description="This figure shows distribution of the top 100 trackers on the web.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQJMtHv0Y1JcQJkcVyrqBk9dsujZeDtOZEv7uvE0xM2VrQSuTUDFya41TeRlTZDDe2rWmHwDghW3Dev/pubchart?oid=1117413918&format=interactive", sheets_gid="1431872451",
+  caption="Categories of the 100 most popular trackers", description="Bar chart showing distribution of the top 100 trackers on the web with 56 for advertising, 11 for cdn, 9 for site_analytics, 6 for both social media and misc, 3 for both essential and customer_help, 2 for both audio and video and 1 for both comments and undefined.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQJMtHv0Y1JcQJkcVyrqBk9dsujZeDtOZEv7uvE0xM2VrQSuTUDFya41TeRlTZDDe2rWmHwDghW3Dev/pubchart?oid=1117413918&format=interactive", sheets_gid="1431872451",
   )